Choosing the Best Landscape and Garden Designers in Nashville

 They Read the Site Before They Pitch Ideas

 I bring a compass to every consultation.
-Not because I'm old-fashioned — because I need to know exactly where south is, how the sun tracks across your property, and which areas get morning light versus afternoon light versus full shade.
+Not because I'm old-fashioned, but because I need to know exactly where south is, how the sun tracks across your property, and which areas get morning light versus afternoon light versus full shade.
 That information determines everything.
 Where the perennials go.
 Where the shade garden goes.
 Where the patio should be if you want evening sun with your wine.
 Where a tree needs to go to block the brutal western exposure in July.

 They Ask How You Live